 In contrast, sensors with coarser spatial resolution offer extensive coverage and higher revisit frequencies, making them ideal for tracking large-scale environmental changes.
 For coastal areas, these sensors can effectively monitor phenomena such as sea surface temperature variability, coastal erosion trends, and seasonal changes in primary productivity over larger geographic extents.
 For example, instruments like MODIS or VIIRS are well-suited for observing ocean color and Chla concentrations, which are critical for understanding broader ecosystem health in coastal zones.

-Intermediate-resolution sensors provide a compromise, offering sufficient detail for regional studies while maintaining adequate temporal resolution for periodic monitoring.
+Intermediate-resolution sensors provide a compromise, offering sufficient spatial detail for regional studies while maintaining adequate temporal resolution for periodic monitoring.
 These are particularly useful for applications such as mapping coastal vegetation transitions, estuarine dynamics, and changes in sediment plumes from rivers into the ocean over time.
 Instruments like Sentinel-2 or Landsat provide this balance, making them key assets for monitoring coastal ecosystems at scales relevant to regional management.

 The selection of an appropriate sensor depends on the specific requirements of the study, balancing the need for detail, frequency, and geographic extent.
 Coastal zone management, for instance, often benefits from using a combination of sensors to capture both fine-scale spatial patterns and broader temporal trends, ensuring comprehensive monitoring of these dynamic environments.